What does it cost?

 • Since 2008, the program has had a 100 percent internship match rate

-• We have faculty members who are experts in stress and resilience, trauma, multiculturalism, spirituality, positive psychology and prevention of bullying
+• We have faculty members who are experts in multiculturalism, stress and resilience, trauma, multiculturalism, spirituality, positive psychology and prevention of bullying

-• We provide stipends (at least $12,000) with tuition remission
+• We provide stipends (beginning at $12,000) with tuition remission

 • Georgia State is one of the fastest-growing universities in Georgia and one of the most diverse universities in the U.S.